 What's in the debt ceiling deal — and what's not

-With a few days to go before the U.S. was projected to hit the debt ceiling and run out of funds to pay the nation's bills, House Speaker Kevin McCarthy and President Biden have struck a deal to suspend the debt limit, and Congress is expected to vote as soon as this week.
+Washington — The House and Senate both voted this week to pass legislation to suspend the debt ceiling and limit spending a few days before the U.S. was projected to default.
+House Speaker Kevin McCarthy and President Biden struck the deal over the weekend, and the president is expected to sign it into law soon.

+The bill, known as the Fiscal Responsibility Act of 2023, attracted bipartisan support in both the House and Senate.
+Broadly, the bill suspends the debt ceiling — the legal limit on how much money the government can borrow to meet its obligations — and limits government spending.
+It also has several energy policy provisions and recoups unspent COVID-19 funds, among other things.

 Suspending debt ceiling